Joe Lombardo: Governor of Nevada

-2022 election
+2022 gubernatorial campaign

 Lombardo announced his candidacy for governor of Nevada on June 28, 2021, to challenge incumbent governor Steve Sisolak in the 2022 election.
-In the race Lombardo faced 11 other candidates, including presumed-frontrunner Dean Heller, a former U.S. Senator.
-However, Lombardo eventually surpassed Heller by double digits in the polls.
-By February, Lombardo was widely considered the frontrunner.
+Lombardo faced 11 other candidates, including the presumptive front-runner, Dean Heller, a former U.S. senator.
+Lombardo eventually surpassed Heller by double digits in the polls and was widely considered the front-runner by February.
 Former President Donald Trump endorsed Lombardo in April 2022.
-Lombardo won the Republican nomination on June 14, 2022, with 38.3% of the vote, defeating Heller, Reno-based attorney and former boxer Joey Gilbert, North Las Vegas mayor John Jay Lee, and others.
-On November 12, 2022, several days after election day, Lombardo was projected to win, having defeated Sisolak by roughly 16,000 votes.
+Lombardo won the Republican nomination on June 14, 2022, with 38.3% of the vote, defeating his main competitors, including Heller, Reno-based attorney and former boxer Joey Gilbert, and North Las Vegas Mayor John Jay Lee.
+On November 12, 2022, several days after election day, Lombardo was projected to win, having defeated Sisolak by 15,386 votes.